MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-mys-sst-declaration.md

 The **Application-specific parameters** option let the users to establish the criteria of how the tax transactions will be collected and calculated in each box (line) of declaration form during the generation of report depending on the configuration of sales tax code .

 1. In the Electronic reporting workspace, select **Configurations > Setup**.
-This action is used to setup the rules to identify the tax transaction into the related box of VAT return form.
+This action is used to setup the rules to identify the tax transaction into the related box of SST-022 return form.
 2. Select the current version
 3. On the **Lookups** FastTab select the Lookup name ***ReportFieldLookup***.
-This lookup identifies the list of lines (boxes) in the VAT form required by tax authority .
+This lookup identifies the list of lines (boxes) in the SST-02 form required by tax authority .
 4. On the **Conditions** FastTab, select **Add**.
 5. In the new line created follow these steps:
    a.
 In the **Lookup result** column, select the related line of SST-02 return form.
    b.
-In the **Tax code (Code)** column, select the sales tax code that is used to calculate the related line of VAT return form.
+In the **Tax code (Code)** column, select the sales tax code that is used to calculate the related line of SST-02 return form.
    c.
 In the **Name** column, select the tax transaction classification where the sales tax code is used
 6. Repeat the same steps for all SST-02 return form lines (boxes) and the combination of sales tax code and tax transaction types configured in your legal entity
 7. Select Add again, and then follow these steps to include the final record line